jerryhgladinet/docs/admin/source/chapter03.rst

 **Web Node**

 .. note::
-    In small deployment, there is no need to have web nodes.
+    In a small deployment, there is no need to have web nodes.
 You can go straight to worker nodes since worker nodes by defaults are web nodes too.

 The Account Management, Sign-in and Load-balancing services will be installed on this physical machine (or virtual machine).
 Depending on the load, you may need 1 to N such nodes.
 Normally, we recommend for every web front node, you can have 10+ worker nodes.
 When you have small deployments, you can skip web front nodes and combine them into worker nodes.
 All the installation work is the same.
 If you do not need web front node, you do not need to assign them in the cluster manager.